software-mansion/live-compositor/demos/README.md

 ```console
 npm install
 ```
-LiveCompositor should run on any computer with modern GPU, but if you want to check detailed requirements, visit [requirements section in docs](https://compositor.live/docs/deployment/requirements).
+Smelter should run on any computer with modern GPU, but if you want to check detailed requirements, visit [requirements section in docs](https://compositor.live/docs/deployment/requirements).

 ### MacOS installation guide